 A Bill to prohibit the use of animals in medical research; to require the use of non-animal methods for conducting medical research; and for connected purposes.

-The Animals in Medical Research (Prohibition) Bill would ban the use of animals in medical research in the UK and require researchers to use non-animal methods instead.
-It aims to replace animal testing with alternatives where feasible and to set out how these methods should be implemented.
-The bill is currently at its second reading in the House of Commons, introduced by Steve Race.
+The Animals in Medical Research (Prohibition) Bill aims to ban the use of animals in medical research in the UK and to require researchers to use non-animal methods for medical research where possible.
+It is framed to promote alternatives to animal testing and related purposes.

-The bill is currently at the second reading in the House of Commons.
-If it progresses, it would move to committee stage for detailed scrutiny and then to further readings.
+The bill is at the 2nd reading in the House of Commons; after this stage, it would typically move to committee scrutiny and subsequent readings if it progresses.

 Generated 21 February 2026